gaebar/rock-paper-scissors-lizard-spock/README.md

 > 48h, solo

 ### The Brief
 Rock paper scissors is a classic two player game.
 Each player chooses either rock, paper, or scissors.
 The items are compared, and whichever player chooses the more powerful item wins.
 The possible outcomes are: Rock destroys scissors.
 Scissors cut paper.
 Paper covers rock.
-If there’s a tie, then the game ends in a dra
+If there’s a tie, then the game ends in a draw.
-The code will break the game into four parts:

-Get the user’s choice.
+The code will break the game into four parts: Get the user’s choice.
 Get the computer’s choice.
 Compare the two choices and determine a winner.
 Start the program and display the results.

-### Technology
+### Tech Stack

 * HTML5
 * HTML Audio
 * Sass CSS
 * Vanilla ES6 JavaScript
 * Flexbox
-* Git
-* GitHub
+* Git & GitHub

 ## Game Overview